 In addition, GIPC has commissioned and released research on the value of strong IP protections to fostering innovation, which we have promoted in bilateral and multilateral fora.

 GIPC also engages the U.S. administration and Congress urging them to advance and defend a robust international system of IP rights and norms by remaining vigilant against efforts to weaken IP rights in international institutions.

 Address IP Challenges and Opportunities in Key Markets

 - China– GIPC’s program aims to promote China’s goal of building an innovative society that benefits domestic and foreign rights holders.

 - India– The GIPC works with both the Government of India and United States Government to foster relationships, open dialogue and provide the necessary tools and education to promote IP rights in India.

 - Multilateral Organizations (MLOs)– GIPC is working to ensure that businesses and global policy makers are collaborating to create rules which preserve and protect IP rights.

 - Other Markets– The GIPC monitors and engages other key markets from around the world to promote effective IP systems.
-Please see our work on Special 301 and the U.S. Chamber International IP Index.
+Please see our work on the U.S. Chamber International IP Index.